Janner-GP/Janner-GP/README.md

 **Summary**

-Passionate and experienced Full Stack Developer with a proven track record of designing, developing, and deploying high-quality web applications.
+Passionate and experienced Full Stack Developer👨🏽‍💻 with a proven track record of designing, developing, and deploying high-quality web applications.
 Expertise in both front-end and back-end technologies, thrives in collaborative environments, and continuously seeks opportunities for growth and learning.

 **Skills**